D-security/Web-App-Attack-SQLi-DVWA/README.md

 # SQL Injection Attack on DVWA (Web Exploitation Lab)

 ## 🧠 Overview
-This project demonstrates a SQL injection attack on a vulnerable web application (DVWA).
+This project provides a detailed analysis of SQL injection vulnerabilities in a web application (DVWA), demonstrating how improper input handling can lead to unauthorized data access.

-The objective was to manipulate input fields to bypass intended query logic and retrieve unauthorized data from the database.

-This showcases practical web exploitation skills including input testing, logic manipulation, and data extraction.
+The focus is on understanding how web application logic is bypassed, how different security levels affect exploitation, and how such vulnerabilities can be mitigated.
 ---

 ## ⚙️ Lab Environment